 Try to Make Use of “Triple-Duty” Cookware

-Look for cookware that can go from cooking to table and then to leftover storage.
+Look for cookware that can go from cooking to the table and then to leftover storage.
 What a miracle!

 Empty Your Fridge

-In preparation of the big day make room in your refrigerator for all the special food that will need to be held there.
+In preparation for the big day make room in your refrigerator for all the special food that will need to be held there.
 Move unnecessary condiments and other fridge denizens to a spare refrigerator, if you are lucky enough to have one, or to a cooler with ice in an out of the way place.

 Wash and Clean-Up as You Cook

 Use the few minutes you have while the potatoes boil to clear the sink into the dishwasher and clean a few pots or bowls.
-Run the dishwasher with pots and bowls while dinner is being served so there will be less dirty dishes to deal with once dinner is over.
+Run the dishwasher with pots and bowls while dinner is being served so there will be fewer dirty dishes to deal with once dinner is over.

 Purchase Some Items Ready-Made